nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 - The conveyor belt must effectively move ducks and pedestals at $2\ in/s$ and support the weight of at least three ducks ( $F_{ducks} = 2.08152\  N$ ).
 - The length of the conveyor must be no more than $7 \ in$ to make room for the consumption subsystem (the consumption subsystem is $5\ in$ deep into the robot).
 ### **Flipper:**
-- Flipper must be long enough to reach across the whole conveyor belt width ($3.5 \ in$)
+- Flipper must be long enough to reach across the whole conveyor belt width ( $3.5 \ in$ )
 - The flipper must be tall enough to push a pedestal and not cause spin or disturb other objects.
 The chosen width is $1.5 \ in$.
 - The servo and flipper must provide enough force to move the pedestals ( $F_{flipper} \gt 1.5572 \ N$ ).
 ### **Sensor:**
 - Color sensor and flipper must be at least $1.238\  in$ from each other to ensure the sensor has adequate time to detect the color of the object that passes by.
 More distance may be required to accomodate the speed of the microcontroller that will control the servo for the flipper.
-See the colr sensor section under the analysis section for more details.
+See the color sensor section under the analysis section for more details.
 - The color sensor must be able to distinguish between pink, yellow, red, green, and white.
 - Color sensor must work well with the Arduino architecture.
 ### **Socioeconomic:**